N4G170/sdl_gui/readme.md

 ### On windows

-On windows, building the program is not that easier.
-As the cmake module used to find SDL2 does not work on windows, the build has to be made manually.

-Inside the vs folder there is a Visual studio solution configured to build the program using the current folder structure.
-If all goes well, all you have to do is open the solution, and build (only works for x64 builds).
+As my SDL2 cmake modules are not working properly on windows, the 'vs' folder contains a Visual Studio solution with the project and all the needed dependencies linked, so it should be a matter of opening the solution on a VS 15+ and build it.

+NOTE: the project only builds when targeting x64.

 If the solution does not work, or you use another build system, you have to add the files by hand to you project and take care of the dependencies.
 For ease of building, you can find the needed dependencies inside the vs folder.
 NOTE: I do not own any of the code from the dependencies.
 Their license allows them to be freely used and shared.

-To run the program, you need the data folder next to the .exe as well as all of SDL2, SDL2_image, SDL2_ttf dlls (you can find them in my release or download them from the SDL website).
+To run the program, you need the data folder next to the .exe as well as all of [SDL2](https://www.libsdl.org/), [SDL2_image](https://www.libsdl.org/projects/SDL_image/), [SDL2_ttf](https://www.libsdl.org/projects/SDL_ttf/) dlls (you can find them in my release or download them from the linked SDL website).

-NOTE: the windows builds does not make sdl_gui as a separated lib, as I was unable to do so, because my code is not ready for it, when implementing the ECS I'll take extra care to make the code ready for it.
-One of the problems of multiplatform development, if you do not expect it.
+NOTE: the windows builds does not make sdl_gui as a separated lib.
+As I never had to build dlls, I was not aware of the need to export and import functions with "declspec", and as I will change the entire structure of this project with the ECS system and to add the export/import dll would be too messy, I decided to prepare add it during the convertion to the ECS.

 ## TODO